 Before taping off each box, make an inventory list.
 You can use it to double-check that everything arrived safely and that they’re all undamaged.
 Moreover, having that list will save you hours of guesswork when it’s time to unpack, making the transition much smoother.

 So, with pen and paper in hand, place each item into the moving box, and write it down on the list.
 You can write down its brand name, color, size—anything that can help you remember what that product is just by looking at the list.

 It’s finally moving day!
 The moving trucks are here, and everything is ready to be packed up and shipped out.

 As for your beauty products, you can pack them up in the truck, along with the other boxes and furniture.
 For example, you’ve probably prepared your couch for the movers using bubble wrap, plastic wrap, or moving blankets.

 So, why not use that extra cushioning to your advantage and place the box of beauty products there during the move?

 You can tuck in the box of beauty supplies in between the cushions.
 You can also place the box underneath the couch and lodge it next to one of the couch legs.

 Another option is to take them with you in your car.
 Try placing them on the back seat or floor of your car.
 It’ll help prevent them from sliding across the seat.

 When packing your makeup and beauty supplies, there’s a right way to do it and a wrong way.
 You can’t just throw everything into a bag and call it a day.

 That’s where our step-by-step guide on how to pack beauty products for moving comes in real handy.
-If you follow these tips, you can rest assured your supplies will arrive at their new destination undamaged and intact.
+If you follow these tips (moving tips that is!
+Go here if you want actual beauty tips), you can rest assured your supplies will arrive at their new destination undamaged and intact.